 Understanding What Happens Immediately After RSUs Vest

-Vesting schedules for RSUs dictate how and when the restricted stock units become the property of the employee.
+Assuming that RSUs vests and are no longer subject to a substantial risk of forfeiture, vesting schedules for RSUs dictate how and when the restricted stock units become the property of the employee.

 A vesting schedule might, for example, state that 25% of the RSUs vest each year for 4 years.
 Once vested, RSUs shift from a future promise to the owned property of the recipient.